MohitAswani/DataStructuresAndAlgorithms/10_Linked_List/2_LinkedList.md

 * Instead of storing elements in contigous locatioon each element/node of linked list contains a reference to the next element/node.
 And it can directly access that element though that reference.

-* Dude to this insertion and deletion at any point in the linked list is very efficient.
+* Due to this insertion and deletion at any point in the linked list is very efficient.

 * Last element in the linked list contains a reference to null.